 September was a record month for dividend income.
 However, the excitement is over and we begin a lull until December.
 Fortunately, it’s a short wait.

-We’re still about $1,200 away from passing what we made last year in dividends ($9,242.21).
-I should easily pass that this year, but you never know!
-For the last five years, my December dividends have been grater than $1,200.
+We’re about $5,500 away from passing what we made last year in dividends ($14,817.18).
+I don’t know if we’ll make a new record this year, but you never know!
+Last December’s dividends were a record for me.

-The interest rate in my savings account is super low, as can be expected.
-My money is barely making any money sitting in that “high-yield” account earning 0.4%, down from last month’s 0.5%, and the previous month’s 0.8%.
+My money is barely making any money sitting in that “high-yield” account earning 0.4%.

 Monthly Blurb: I track my savings rate in order to help keep my feet to the fire, so later I can be Gone on FIRE.
 As a bonus, you get a glimpse into my cash flow by looking at the income and expense rows.

-Our Year-to-date savings rate is now a significant amount below 50%.
+Our Year-to-date savings rate is still below 50%, but at least it’s closer.
 Our lowest months for our savings rate are now behind us, but November is not going to be much better.
-On the bright side, November should be the last month of paying medical bills.

 Here’s how we did this month.

-This is what a good month looks like for us.
+As promised, this is what a one-income month looks like for us.
+It’s not

 Our expenses were well above average this month.